 to all who call upon him in truth.

-- We have no need of other persons and we have no need of God: This is a fiction that can seem believable.
-Some think it is degrading to consider himself like a hungry child or a beggar whose eyes are on another to see if he will be given something.
+- We have no need of other persons and we have no need of God: These are fictions that can seem believable.
+Some think it is degrading to consider oneself like a hungry child or a beggar whose eyes are on another to see if he will be given something.

 - It is good that God is just and kind so that we can call upon him with confidence.